 Dr. Lu-Chang received her Bachelor and Master degrees from National Taiwan University and Ph.
 D. from the University of North Carolina – Chapel Hill.
-She then completed her post-doctoral work at Duke University in the Department of Biochemistry.
+She then completed her post-doctoral work with Dr. Paul Modrich (Nobel laureate of Chemistry, 2015) at Duke University in the Department of Biochemistry.
 In 1984, she joined the faculty of the University of Maryland Medical School as an assistant professor of Biochemistry & Molecular Biology.
 She was subsequently promoted to associate professor with tenure in 1990 and professor in 1997.
 Dr. Lu-Chang became a member of the Program in Oncology, University of Maryland Greenebaum Cancer Center in 1994.
 She holds one patent from the United States Patent Office, and has been continuously funded as a principal investigator since 1985.

 Lab Techniques and Equipment: